 Let us look at Binance vs Coinbase.
 These two major crypto exchanges offer competitive fees, friendly user interfaces, a variety of coins to trade, as well as many security features.

-Here we will compare these exchanges and see which one is better or more useful for new or more experienced traders to use.
+Here we will compare these exchanges and see which is better or more useful for new or experienced traders.

 Binance vs Coinbase: Platform Comparison